Working Dog Division

 As a result, the CAPDT highlights that it is open to build connections with Working Dog Handlers across Canada!
 Our organization has a member’s portal where information and videos of training are readily accessible, while our newsletter includes short summaries of dog-related research and articles on training topics.
 Our private members-only Facebook group provides access to a network of professional dog trainers across Canada.
-Our Working Dog division is currently looking for a lead who has a keen interest in building our services for working dog trainers and handlers and growing our networks.
-Please email us if you are interested in being a hub for working dog knowledge in Canada, or explore becoming a member.

 From the presentation: Research on canine cognition is growing at a seemingly exponential rate, with most papers appearing post-2000.
 With notable exceptions (e.g. using cognition tasks to determine good working dogs), there is a disconnect between research and practice.

 In a 32-item survey, 443 professional dog handlers/trainers indicated which research topics in canine behaviour/cognition would be relevant to their work, how open their field is to scientific findings, and where they are likely to look for findings.